ayaarragab/MindReveal/README.md

 # MindReveal-API
-MindReveal API helps users organize their inner thoughts effortlessly.
-It transforms complex ideas into structured insights.
-Built with Node.js, Express.js, and MongoDB, this API streamlines thought management through advanced text processing.
+MindReveal API helps users uncover and organize their inner thoughts effortlessly.
+With features like user authentication, thought submission, dynamic categorization using BERT for enhanced understanding, and search functionality, it transforms complex ideas into structured insights.
+Built with Node.js, Express.js, and MongoDB, this API harnesses advanced text processing techniques to streamline thought management.